Required Intent to Return Phase

 In order to select housing, you must be part of a group.
-Student Life will host roommate socials so you can find a group and give opportunities to put up a roommate request online.
+Residence Life & Housing will host roommate socials so you can find a group and give opportunities to put up a roommate request online.
 We encourage you to take part in these processes so you can have a say in where you live.

 Help!
 I am in a group and need another member OR am a single needing a group!

 Don’t worry!
-Student Life will be hosting roommate socials on February 23 and March 10 so you can find a group or a member for your group.
-You can also use the roommate search features in the RoomRez portal.
+You can use the roommate search features in the RoomRez portal.

 Who sees what I named my group?

-The Office of Student Life reviews all information related to group formation including group name.
+The Office of Residence Life & Housing reviews all information related to group formation including group name.
 Please select an appropriate group name.

 What happens if I sign up with a group and later decide that I don’t want to live with them anymore?